-- Improve: Talk about how you could improve your end product.
+- Improve: Redesign as Needed: Discuss how you could improve your solution.
 Make revisions.
 Draw new designs.
-Make your product the best it can be.
+Iterate your design to make your product the best it can be.

 Engineers explore all possible options and compare many design ideas.
 This is called open-ended design because when you start to solve a problem, you don't know what the best solution will be.
 Engineers use prototypes, or early versions of the design to improve their understanding of the problem, identify missing requirements, evaluate design objectives and product features, and get feedback from others.
 Engineers select the solution that best uses the available resources and best meets the project's requirements.

 - Wheeling It In! - In an open-ended design activity, students use everyday materials to construct wheel and axle carts, and use a simple lever to load blocks of clay onto the carts.
 Students choose their materials and engineer solutions, designing small-scale transportation devices to convey ancient pyramid-building materials.
 Students race their carts/trucks, measure distance, time and weight, and calculate speed.